A skew approach to enrichment for Gray-categories: The skew monoidal closed structure capturing lax transformations

-The elements of $P(\ca)_2$ and $P(\ca)_3$ are $2$ and $3$-cylinders, which are described in detail in \cite[Defintion~3.1]{GohlaB:mapp}.
-These are represented by the free $2$/$3$-cylinders.
-Whilst, we omit writing them down here, we note that they are both finite $3$-categories (no horizontally composable $2$-cells arise) whose descriptions can easily be extracted from Definition 3.1 of \emph{loc.cit.}.
+The elements of $P(\ca)_2$ and $P(\ca)_3$ are $2$- and $3$-cylinders, as described in detail in \cite[Definition~3.1]{GohlaB:mapp}, and are represented by the free $2$/$3$-cylinders.
+Whilst, we omit writing them down here, we note that they are both finite $3$-categories (no horizontally composable $2$-cells arise) whose descriptions can easily be extracted from \cite[Definition~3.1]{GohlaB:mapp}.

 \end{proof}